COVID-19 Well-being support for pupils

 - Place 2 Be on improving children’s mental health.

 - The Childhood Bereavement Network includes content specific to COVID-19.
-The organisation also has a hub for professionals supporting bereaved children, with membership currently free until September.

 - Local NHS mental health crisis support lines (for all ages) can be found via a simple age and postcode search here.